manofgod747/Paternal-Complex/README.md

 * Depression

 ### Cause
-Violent and/or sexual abuse by mother in childhood
+Violent and/or sexual abuse by mother in early childhood

 ### Treatment
 * Psychoanalysis